Best Ever Potato Soup Recipe

 - Garnish individual servings with shredded Sharp Cheddar cheese and crumbled, cooked bacon.
 Serve with saltine crackers or baguettes.

 Make the roux while the potatoes are cooking, and set aside.
-By removing the roux from heat and allowing it too cool slightly, it prevents lumping when added to the hot potato water, and creates a smoother, creamier chowder.
+Removing the roux from heat and allowing it too cool slightly helps prevent lumping, and creates a smoother, creamier chowder.

 Tip: The longer this potato soup sits, the better it tastes.